-YU TAKU II
+YU TAKU II (2013 – )

 Having debuted as a unit in 2013, the “Glasses Unit” consists of Yuki Ono and Takuya Eguchi.
-YUTAKU have released a single third Wizard / IN FUTURE !! and a mini-album called Brave Quest.
+YUTAKU has released a single third Wizard / IN FUTURE !! and a mini-album called Brave Quest.

-This unit that came to be after Ono and Takuya became friends at another occasion, slowly but surely grew to achieve never before foreseen proportions for the unit.
+This unit that came to be after Ono and Takuya became friends on another occasion, slowly but surely grew to achieve never before foreseen proportions for the unit.
 In 2014 along with Rejet and avex, YUTAKU released a drama CD, as the result of their collaboration, called “Sacrifice” and as if that was not enough they even performed at Rejetfes.

-With the center and leader of the group being Toriumi’s character, the dancing machine being Hino’s character and the power vocalist being Eguchi‘s character, this unit had a lot to give and much more to show to the world.
+With the center and leader of the group being Toriumi’s character, the dancing machine being Hino’s character, and the power vocalist being Eguchi‘s character, this unit had a lot to give and much more to show to the world.

 The three members sang the songs with passion and mainly due to that could the fans have such dangerous performances in both of the aforementioned tracks.
-With the not so common formula – nowadays – of incorporating quick lines as if one was in a drama CD only created more hype around the sexy group of the franchise.
+The not-so-common formula – nowadays – of incorporating quick lines as if one was in a drama CD only created more hype around the sexy group of the franchise.

-Since the game has ended, the group has not been that much active, and although the game has met its end the units still thrives.
+Since the game has ended, the group has not been that much active, and although the game has met its end the units still thrive.
 X.I.P. have released several known titles, namely Naughty !!!, ALTERNATIVE!, TRICK★STER, IN THE NIGHT, Paint it DARK, SPLASH SUMMER, Black Mirage, Keep on chasing, Let’s make a miracle, 3 Majesty×X.I.P. – 2×3!～DUET CROSS THREE!～ III and Prince Rep. Selection.

-Composed by a cast with several known names, we can count with Hikaru Midorikawa, Takuya Eguchi, Ayumu Murase and Kotaro Hashimoto as members of this elite unit with charisma and skill to back the members up.
+Composed by a cast with several known names, we can count on Hikaru Midorikawa, Takuya Eguchi, Ayumu Murase, and Kotaro Hashimoto as members of this elite unit with charisma and skill to back the members up.

 The unit’s first release was in 2015 with Ensemble Stars!
 Unit Song CD Vol.3 fine and since then fine have released Ensemble Stars!
 Unit Song CD 2 Vol.9 fine, Ensemble Stars!
 Unit Song CD 3 Vol.3 fine and will have an album out called ENSEMBLE STARS!
 ALBUM SERIES PRESENT -fine-.

-rêve parfait (2014)
+rêve parfait (2014 -)

-Among the Dynamic Chord universe, rêve parfait are one of the four bands featured in-game, and consequently they are the rookie group consisting of four high school boys including Takuya Eguchi (vocal), Ryohei Kimura, Kousuke Toriumi and Hirose Yuya.
+Among the Dynamic Chord universe, rêve parfait is one of the four bands featured in-game, and consequently, they are the rookie group consisting of four high school boys including Takuya Eguchi (vocal), Ryohei Kimura, Kousuke Toriumi, and Hirose Yuya.

-rêve parfait are perhaps the band in the franchise with the most experimental or should one say eclectic sound.
+rêve parfait is perhaps the band in the franchise with the most experimental or should one say eclectic sound.
 That being said, Eguchi has certainly been doing his best performances as the talented rookie vocalist, Kashi Reon or King – the character’s stage name.

 For someone such as him to sing well is a normal thing, yet for Eguchi to sing well and sound comfortable singing rock is something that perhaps the fans were not expecting at first, hence the excitement when the outcome was positive and surprising.

 In 2017, Eguchi performed live at the “DYNAMIC CHORD NO LIMIT VOCAL LIVE” and needless to say that his performance was perfect.
 Let’s just say that Eguchi really embraced the rocker persona on stage and his poise while singing on stage was to be expected.

 rêve parfait so far have released several singles, such as “Christmas Carol”, “CHECK ☆ MATE ☆ TONIGHT“, “P.S .I HATE YOU♡XXX” and “Accidental date”.
-As rêve parfait‘s vocalist Eguchi has showcased his mid ranged vocals, a sight that is not as frequent as one would think.
+As rêve parfait‘s vocalist Eguchi has showcased his mid-ranged vocals, a sight that is not as frequent as one would think.

 Also in 2015, Eguchi would join what is now one of the most popular rhythm games and franchises in Japan, IDOLiSH7.
-The rhythm game slowly build up its popularity due to its gripping story, that gave dimension to each of its characters like no other game of the genre had been able to pull off before.
+The rhythm game slowly builds up its popularity due to its gripping story, which gave dimension to each of its characters like no other game of the genre had been able to pull off before.

 Rokuya is a mystery.
-Not only does his past in his home country remain a secret from the other members aside from the fact that he is from Northmare.
-With his love for anime Rokuya is the cause for several comical moments in the franchise.
+Not only does his past in his home country remains a secret from the other members aside from the fact that he is from Northmare.
+With his love for anime, Rokuya is the cause for several comical moments in the franchise.

-SolidS started out from songs and a drama CD, then a photo album, live events, culminating on the anime adaptation that aired during 2017’s Fall season.
+SolidS started out from songs and a drama CD, then a photo album, live events, culminating in the anime adaptation that aired during 2017’s Fall season.
 This group founded in 2015 has grown and evolved over the years.